Xbox Game Studios: Rebranding as Xbox Game Studios (2019–2021)

-Acquisition of Activision Blizzard and multiplatform initiatives (2022–present)
+Acquisition of Activision Blizzard and multiplatform initiatives (2022–2025)

 On January 18, 2022, Microsoft announced its intent to acquire Activision Blizzard in an all-cash deal valued at $68.7 billion.
 Microsoft stated that this acquisition would make it the third-largest gaming company by revenue, following Tencent and Sony.
 With the announcement, Microsoft also announced a major change to its corporate structure, with Phil Spencer becoming CEO of the new division Microsoft Gaming, with Matt Booty leading Xbox Game Studios under it.
 Once approved, Activision Blizzard would then become a subdivision of Microsoft Gaming.
 The deal was cleared by various national regulators by October 13, 2023, with Microsoft closing the deal the same day.

 During litigation on the merger with the United States Federal Trade Commission, internal documents from Microsoft c.
 2020 show strong interest in re-acquiring Bungie, or acquiring Sega's game development companies, Supergiant Games, Niantic, Inc., Thunderful Group, Zynga, IO Interactive, Scopely, or Playrix as part of Xbox Game Studios, as well as publisher Square Enix to help bolster its Asian presence and mobile market share.

 In January 2023, Microsoft laid off 10,000 employees, which represented about 5% of its global workforce.
 Included in those layoffs were many employees from 343 Industries, The Coalition, and Bethesda Game Studios.
 On October 26, 2023, Microsoft announced the promotion of several employees in the company, including Sarah Bond being promoted to president of Xbox, overseeing all Xbox platform, business, and hardware work, and Matt Booty promoted from president of Xbox to president of Game Content and Studios, including the new responsibility of overseeing ZeniMax and Bethesda, with Jamie Leder still running Zenimax as a limited integration entity, but now reporting to Matt.
 In the wake of Matt Booty's promotion, Alan Hartman, then the head of Turn 10, was subsequently promoted to head of Xbox Game Studios.
-On October 6, 2024, 343 Industries officially announced their rebranding as Halo Studios, additionally confirming that multiple Halo games were in development and that said projects would now use Unreal Engine 5 as opposed to the proprietary Slipspace Engine that powered Halo Infinite.
+On October 6, 2024, 343 Industries officially announced its rebranding as Halo Studios, additionally confirming that multiple Halo games were in development and that said projects would now use Unreal Engine 5 as opposed to the proprietary Slipspace Engine that powered Halo Infinite.
 On October 14, Rare creative lead Craig Duncan was announced to be succeeding Alan Hartman as head of Xbox Game Studios beginning in November 2024, with Hartman retiring after a three-decade tenure at Microsoft.